How to make Artisan Bread

 Where industrial food producers love consistency and add ingredients (often artificial) to provide this, artisans embrace trying new raw materials to create alternative products.
 Artisan producers lap up the ripest fruit, grain or breed of animal in order to create a new product that displays their enthusiasm for their skill.

-Some artisan bakers will try a different “house” flour to sample tastes and aromas from different mills.
+Some artisan bakers will try different flours for new tastes and aromas.
 Others create a unique bread from a special flour, often locally milled.

-Again being artisan it’s about the quality of the ingredients, production method and the end product foremost.
+Again being an artisan is about the quality of the ingredients, production method and the end product foremost.
 It’s not necessarily the location of the ingredients, but a bit of a story about why they are selected to create the best possible product is necessary in today’s artisan world.

 The equipment required for artisan bread